INGREDIENTS

 Place herbs in a pan with enough olive oil to cover the herbs.
 Turn the heat on low until it begins to simmer.
 Let simmer for a few minutes, and then remove from heat.
 Let cool.
 Strain herbs from oil.
 Be careful with this method because you do not want to burn your oil or herbs.
 Watch carefully and go by smell.
 You can also use a double boiler by placing the herbs and oil in the top part of the boiler.
 Slowly bring the oil to a very low simmer, you want the temperature to be between 95 and 110 degrees.
 Simmer for 30-60 minutes, making sure the oil is not overheating.
 The oil should turn the color of the herbs and smell potent.
 Strain the herbs and bottle the oil as above.

-This is my least favorite method because the oil will go rancid more quickly than the other methods.
+This is my least favorite method because the oil will go rancid more quickly than the other methods and there is more risk of burning the plant material.

 Strain and Label

 Once your oil is done macerating, you want to strain the herbs out of the oil with a strainer, cheesecloth or any other device you may come up with for separating the oil from the herbs.
-Another Kami McBride tip is to not squeeze the oil out of fresh herbs.
-This will allow moisture to enter your oil which will make the oil go rancid faster.
+Don't squeeze the oil out of fresh herbs.
+This will allow moisture to enter your oil which will make it go rancid faster.
+Squeeze away with dry material.
+Using cotton muslin helps strain even the smallest of particles from the oil.

-For a more potent oil, place a fresh batch of the same herbs into a jar and pour the strained herbal oil over them, place back on the counter, in your sunny spot, or back in your pot and infuse for another go around.
-This is called a double infusion.
-If you are ready to move on, you can add 10-15 drops of rosemary or benzoin essential oil as a preservative to prolong the shelf life of your oil.
 Store in a glass container with a label of the herbs you infused and the oil used.
 Store in a cool, dark location where your oil should last from several months to a year.
 When the oil loses its color and starts to smell rancid, you know it has gone bad and need to discard.
-You can now use your oil in cooking, as a massage oil, a liniment, an ointment for the eyes and ears, a wound dressing, nasal application or turn it into a salve.
+You can now use your oil in cooking, as a massage oil, a liniment, an ointment for the eyes and ears, a wound dressing, nasal application, bath oil and beauty products, or turn it into a salve.

-For a more potent oil, place a fresh batch of the same herbs into a jar and pour the strained herbal oil over them, place back on the counter, in your sunny spot, or back in your pot and infuse for another go around.
-This is called a double infusion.
-If you are ready to move on, you can add 10-15 drops of rosemary or benzoin essential oil as a preservative to prolong the shelf life of your oil.
 Store in a glass container with a label of the herbs you infused and the oil used.
 Store in a cool, dark location where your oil should last from several months to a year.
 When the oil loses its color and starts to smell rancid, you know it has gone bad and need to discard.
-You can now use your oil in cooking, as a massage oil, a liniment, an ointment for the eyes and ears, a wound dressing, nasal application or turn it into a salve.
+You can now use your oil in cooking, as a massage oil, a liniment, an ointment for the eyes and ears, a wound dressing, nasal application, bath oil and beauty products, or turn it into a salve.